Tyler Roberts

 Roberts is an academy graduate of West Bromwich Albion and made his professional debut for the club in May 2016.
-Loan spells in League One with Oxford United, Shrewsbury Town and Walsall followed before he joined Leeds in January 2018.
-In the 2019-2020 season, Roberts was a member of the Leeds United Squad that won the EFL Championship and promotion to the Premier League under manager Marcelo Bielsa.
+Loan spells in League One with Oxford United, Shrewsbury Town and Walsall followed before he joined Leeds United in January 2018.
+In the 2019-2020 season, Roberts was a member of the Leeds squad that won the 2019–20 EFL Championship title and promotion to the Premier League under manager Marcelo Bielsa.
+He spent the 2022–23 season on loan at Queens Park Rangers before joining Birmingham City in June 2023.
+He spent most of the 2024–25 season on loan at Northampton Town.

 He made his senior Wales debut in 2018, having previously represented the nation at various youth levels, and represented Wales at UEFA Euro 2020.
-A versatile forward, he can play as a striker, winger or as an attacking midfielder.
+A versatile forward, he can play as a striker, winger or attacking midfielder.

 Early life

-Born in Gloucester to UK-born parents of Jamaican and Welsh descent, Roberts moved to Birmingham aged 11.
+Born in Gloucester to parents of Jamaican and Welsh descent, Roberts moved to Birmingham aged 11.
 He attended Sandwell Academy in West Bromwich.